-This is the fourth post in a five-part series on hiring for low-skilled employees.
+This is the fourth post in a five-part series on the pre-hire process in high-turnover industries.
 Our data comes primarily from helping post over 1,000,000 jobs in the building services, janitorial, and security industries.

 The best explanation for this is that most traditional job application templates are long, cumbersome, and unnecessarily ask difficult questions.